mahesh-wor/attend-xmlrpc-odoo/README.md

 # attend-xml-odoo
-> fully functional python script to be able to xmlrpc with odoo for attendances.
+> fully functional python script able to xmlrpc with Odoo for attendances.

 ![](header.gif)